Liouville first passage percolation: geodesic length exponent is strictly larger than 1 at high temperatures: Hierarchical structure of a path

 \section{Hierarchical structure of a path}

-In this section, we explore a certain hierarchical structure of a path, on which a certain multi-scale analysis will be carried out later in Section~\ref{Sect.proofs}.
-In Subsection~\ref{Sect.subpaths}, we will consider scales in the form of $K^j$ for a fixed large integer $K$ and $j \geq 0$.
-We will give the definition of a path in scale $K^j$, and introduce a procedure to extract subpaths in scale $K^j$ from a path in scale $K^{j+1}$.
-With this procedure, we can obtain some properties of the subpaths (see Proposition~\ref{Prop.subpaths}), which are crucial for our goal.
-Then, we will associate a tree to each path, where the nodes of the tree correspond to subpaths and parent-child relation in the tree corresponds to containment relation of two subpaths under the procedure.
-In Subsection~\ref{Sect.Lemma2}, we will prove that the tree associated to a path with dimension close to 1 satisfies a certain \emph{regularity} condition (see Proposition~\ref{Lem.Lemma2}).
+In this section, we will explore a certain hierarchical structure of a path.
+The whole analysis is purely a geometric and deterministic statement.
+Later in Section~\ref{Sect.proofs}, a certain multi-scale analysis of the DGFF will be carried out on this hierarchical structure.

+In Section~\ref{Sect.sub-paths}, we will consider scales in the form of $K^j$ for all $j \ge 0$.
+Recall that $K = 2^k$ is large but fixed.
+We will give the definition of a path in scale $K^j$ (see \eqref{Eq.SLj} below).
+Then, we will devise a procedure to extract some disjoint sub-paths $P^{(i)}$'s in scale $K^j$ from a path $P$ in scale $K^{j+1}$, which do not necessarily compose a partition of $P$.
+We call these $P^{(i)}$'s the child-paths of $P$.
+With this procedure, we can obtain some properties of the child-paths (as stated in the main result Proposition~\ref{Prop.sub-paths} of Section~\ref{Sect.sub-paths}), which are crucial for our goal.
+Furthermore, we can extract child-paths of $P^{(i)}$'s and so on, and finally obtain a family of sub-paths of $P$.
+Identifying each sub-path in this family with a node on a tree (where the parent/child relation in the tree is induced by the child-paths under the procedure), we can associate to the path $P$ a tree $\t_P$.
+With such correspondence, Proposition~\ref{Prop.sub-paths} is translated into Proposition~\ref{Prop.tree}.

+In Section~\ref{Sect.Lemma2}, we will prove that $\t_P$ satisfies a certain \emph{regularity} condition if the length exponent of $P$ is close to 1 (see Proposition~\ref{Lem.Lemma2}).